washrafayoub/easy-web-app/examples/form-tutorial/README.md

 The second line initialize _easy-web-app_ module and starts a web server with an empty "page" called 'Form Form Tutorial: Page 1'.

-Using the command `'gui.addView ( viewConfig, plugInConfig )'`  you add a new row with a _form_ view.
+Using the command `gui.addView ( viewConfig, plugInConfig )`  you add a new row with a _form_ view.
-Indicating inside the `viewConfig` the plug-in `'type':'pong-form'` the framework will load and initialize a form.
+Indicating inside the `viewConfig` the plug-in `type:'pong-form'` the framework will load and initialize a form.

 The 'plugInConfig' defines the parameter for the plug in, here it initializes a form with one field.
 It seems to be complex to have one field inside _formFields_ array, which is in a _columns_ array,